The Aim and Purpose of MEDem

 Background of MEDem

 MEDem’s goal is to provide an integrating framework for existing and potentially new projects that until now study and monitor European Electoral Democracies in a less coordinated, comprehensive and comparative manner.
-To support this, MEDem seeks to submit an application to be included in the ESFRI Roadmap in spring 2020.
+To support this, MEDem seeks to submit an application to be included in the ESFRI Roadmap in 2023.

 Preliminary work for MEDem include an Infrastructure Design Study funded by the EU’s FP7 Programme (for the period February 1, 2008 - January 31, 2011) with the goal of Providing an Infrastructure for Research on Electoral Democracy in Europe (PIREDEU).
 That study delivered its Final Report in 2011, detailing the design for an infrastructure to monitor electoral democracy in Europe and recommending its implementation.